Spring in a Small Town: Background

-The poem was written after An Lushan Rebellion in 757 CE, which almost toppled the Tang dynasty and is often seen as the beginning of Tang dynasty’s long decline.
+The poem was written after An Lushan Rebellion in 757 CE, which almost toppled the Tang dynasty and is often seen as the beginning of the Tang dynasty's long decline.
 It expresses Du Fu's hatred of war and his sympathy for the people.

 Creation

 In 1947, Wu Zuguang pushed script writer Li Tianji to write a screenplay, telling him to start with "Spring in a Small Town", which was originally titled "Bitter Love" but was eventually renamed "Lost Love".
 Li Tianji presented the script for "Spring in a Small Town" to the directors of Cathay (Guotai) Film Company and Datong Film Company after completing it, but they were not interested.
 After Wu Zuguang requested Cao Yu give the script to Wenhua’s director, Cao Yu agreed.
 Fei Mu did not ask for the script until more than a year had passed.
 Then the film Spring in a Small Town was released a half-year later.
 The film did, however, make a few changes from the original screenplay including: removing an old Chinese doctor character, removing some emotional scenes between Dai Xiu and Zhichen, and adding more romantic drama between Zhichen and Yuwen.